 Post-Harvest Control: There are no methods for the post-harvest control of corn earworms or tobacco budworms.

-Alternative Control: Methods for the alternative control of budworms and earworms include; diatomaceous earth, neem oil soap, neem emulsion and rotenone.
+Alternative Control: Methods for the alternative control of budworms and earworms include diatomaceous earth, neem oil soap, neem emulsion and rotenone.

-1999 Insecticide Usage for the control of Lepidoptera Larvae in Endive and Escarole Grown in Arizona
+1999 Insecticide Usage for Lepidoptera Larvae on Arizona Grown Radicchio